How to buy Zoono (ZNO) shares

 Zoono's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 3 September 2020 (the "ex-dividend date").

 Zoono's shares were split on a 1:2 basis on 22 January 2017.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Zoono shares – just the quantity.
 However, indirectly, the new 100% higher share price could have impacted the market appetite for Zoono shares which in turn could have impacted Zoono's share price.

 Zoono share price volatility

-Zoono Group Limited, together with its subsidiaries, engages in the research, development, and sale of a range of antimicrobial products worldwide.
-The company's products include hand sanitizers, textile applicators, mould remediation, and surface sanitizers.
-It serves manufacturing, medicine, science, agriculture, viticulture, finance, FMCG, IT, entertainment, hospitality, catering, transport, child care, and livestock industries.
+Zoono Group Limited, together with its subsidiaries, engages in the research, development, and sale of a range of antimicrobial products in New Zealand and internationally.
+Its products include hand sanitizers, textile applicators, mold remediation, and surface sanitizers.
+The company serves airlines, manufacturing, healthcare, childcare, and other industries.
 Zoono Group Limited was incorporated in 1986 and is headquartered in Auckland, New Zealand.